-A 64-bit version of armlink is provided in a separate executables directory in this release.
+If you are using ARM Compiler as a standalone product, a 64-bit version of armlink is provided in a separate bin64 executables directory in this release.
+This directory contains the 64-bit linker and 32-bit versions of the other tools.